 Legal Factors.
 Whole Foods Market must address legal factors in its remote environment.
-For example, the US Department of Agriculture enforces regulations, monitoring and evaluations of food production and sale.
-These regulations affect Whole Foods Market because the company is a seller of produce and related food products.
+For example, the US Department of Agriculture enforces regulations, monitoring, and evaluations of food production and sale.
+These regulations affect the company because it is a seller of produce and related food products.
 Labor laws also influence the firm, although these laws change infrequently.
-The main consequence of these legal factors on the company is the higher cost of operations, as Whole Foods Market must spend money for compliance.
+The main consequence of these legal factors on the company is the higher cost of operations, as Whole Foods Market must spend funds for compliance.

 Whole Foods Market Porter’s Five Forces Analysis (Industry Environment)

 Supplier Power.
 Supplier power has a strong effect on Whole Foods Market.
-For example, the capacity of suppliers of organic produce influences Whole Foods Market.
-Also, major suppliers and their distributors, such as United Natural Foods, Inc. (UNFI), can impose price changes that affect the prices of goods at Whole Foods Market stores.
+For example, the capacity of suppliers of organic produce influences the company.
+Also, major suppliers and their distributors, such as United Natural Foods, Inc. (UNFI), can impose price changes that affect the prices of goods at WFM stores.

 Buyer Power.
 Buyer power is strong in impacting Whole Foods Market because buyers can easily choose to purchase products from other companies.
-A significant shift to other providers of organic and natural foods can reduce the revenues and organizational performance of Whole Foods Market.
+A significant shift to other providers of organic and natural foods can reduce the revenues and organizational performance of WFM.

 Competitive Rivalry.
 Competitive rivalry is strong in influencing Whole Foods Market.
-The grocery store and health food store industries have many players, such as Walmart (see Five Forces Analysis of Walmart) and Costco (see Five Forces Analysis of Costco Wholesale).
+The grocery store and health food store industries have many players, such as Walmart (see Porter’s Five Forces Analysis of Walmart Inc.) and Costco (see Porter’s Five Forces Analysis of Costco Wholesale Corporation).
 In general, retail is a saturated market.
 Also, competition among providers of organic and natural products is increasing.